MicrosoftDocs/learn/learn-pr/student-evangelism/career-growth/includes/7-continual-learning.md

 ### Self-study

 As an intern, you will likely run into a ton of new information that you need to learn.
-Find the best way that you learn, experiment with different modalities, video, text, whatever suites you.
+Find the best way that you learn, experiment with different modalities, video, text, whatever suits you.

 As Socrates said, "know thyself".
 How do you learn?
 Are you a visual learner?
 You might benefit from doodling, or drawing sketch notes as you learn a new concept.
 If you need structured frameworks around your learning, consider bullet-journaling as you read.